Fábio Aurélio: Grêmio

 On 24 May 2012, having only appeared twice in the Premier League the previous season, Aurélio returned to Brazil at the request of Vanderlei Luxemburgo to sign for Grêmio on a free transfer.
 However, his time at the club was marred by a torn cruciate ligament injury which saw him miss eight months of football, and he made only five appearances before announcing his retirement on 4 April 2014.
 Following his retirement, he revealed that he had been forced out of the club by chairman Fabio Koff after Luxemborgo had been sacked.
 Both Koff and club director, Rui Costa denied the allegations, alleging instead that he simply could not play anymore.

 International career

 Having previously represented them at under-17 and under-20 level, Aurélio played for the Brazil Olympic team at the Sydney Olympics in 2000.

+In June 2003, Aurélio was called to represent Brazil senior team at the 2003 FIFA Confederations Cup by head coach Carlos Alberto Parreira but had to withdraw due to an injury.
+He was replaced by Gilberto.

-In October 2009, Aurélio was called into the Brazil senior team for friendly matches against England and Oman, but was not able to make his full debut as he had to withdraw from the squad due to injury.
+In October 2009, Aurélio would receive another chance to represent Brazil for friendly matches against England and Oman, but was not able to make his full debut as he had to withdraw from the squad again due to another injury.